basham/v4.bash.am/src/work/ks-course-registration.md

 description: Mobile-first prototype for Kuali Student.
 ---

-Using the recommendations as outlined in the [<mark><cite>Mobile Strategies for Kuali Student</cite></mark>](/articles/mobile-strategies-for-kuali-student) document, a proof of concept for a university course registration application was developed over a period of six weeks as part of an initiation phase for the student enrollment product.
+Using the recommendations as outlined in the [<b><cite>Mobile Strategies for Kuali Student</cite></b>](/articles/mobile-strategies-for-kuali-student) document, a proof of concept for a university course registration application was developed over a period of six weeks as part of an initiation phase for the student enrollment product.
 The application features a responsive, mobile-first interface, developed in [AngularJS](https://angularjs.org/).

 ## Backstory